-If your question is not answered by the information provided on the site, Contact provides a comprehensive list of service and support contacts who can assist you.
+If your question is not answered by the information provided on the site, Find Your Contacts provides a comprehensive list of service and support contacts who can assist you.

 Because ODFIs are responsible for settling payments originated into the ACH network using their RTN, they may be exposed to three primary types of risks:

-Because the service is available via FedACH Information Services, ODFIs will need to subscribe to the FedLine Web or FedLine Advantage Solutionand FedACH Information Services.
-District FedACH Sales Specialists can assist ODFIs in adding these services.
+Because the service is available via FedLine, ODFIs will need to subscribe to the FedLine Web or FedLine Advantage Solutions.
+Relationship managers can assist ODFIs in adding these services.
 Sign-up information can also be found on the FedACH Service setup page.

-ODFIs will need to submit Attachment I of the FedACH Participation Agreement and add the appropriate Subscriber role(s) via the Subscriber Credential and Access Control Form.
-District FedACH Sales Specialists.
+ODFIs will need to submit Part 6B (PDF) of the FedACH Participation Agreement and add the appropriate Subscriber access level(s).
 Sign-up information can also be found on FedACH Service Setup page.

-An ODFI planning to use Company ID Inclusive will experience a smoother transition by first submitting its request for an appropriate Subscriber role(s).
+An ODFI planning to use Monitor Companies (previously Company ID Inclusive) will experience a smoother transition by first submitting its request for an appropriate Subscriber role(s).
 This procedure will allow for the setting of monitoring criteria before the FedACH Risk Origination Monitoring Service begins monitoring ACH activity.
-If an ODFI simultaneously gains access to its Subscriber role and the service, that ODFI may need to deal with pended batches while still entering monitoring criteria.
+If an ODFI simultaneously gains access to its Subscriber role and the service, that ODFI may need to release or reject pended batches while still entering monitoring criteria.

 Billing will begin during the first month of access to the service.
 The ODFI determines the effective date for the service.

 - Is email notification the only way an ODFI will know if monitored batches have pended or rejected?

 ODFIs can proactively track monitored batches via FedLine.
 ODFIs should not rely on email as the only source of notification in case of delays or interruptions in email service at the Federal Reserve Banks or the ODFI.